RedPitaya/Documentation/developerGuide/hardware/125-14_4IN/top.rst

     For more information, please refer to the :ref:`Product comparison table <rp-board-comp>`.

 .. note::
-  Jumper orientation can have an effect on the measurements taken with Red Pitaya.
+  Jumper orientation can affect the measurements taken with Red Pitaya.
 Check the :ref:`Jumper Orientation <jumper_pos>` for more details.

 **********